dapr/proposals/0006-B-external-service-invocation.md

 using the existing service invocation building block allowing service communication using HTTP protocol.

-* What is deliberately *not* in scope?
-1. Additional authentication to include OAuth2 is not within scope of this initial proposal and implementation.
+* What is deliberately *not* in scope? gRPC invocation as well as additional authentication, to include OAuth2, is not within scope of this initial proposal and implementation.

 * What alternatives have been considered, and why do they not solve the problem?
 1. Expanding the existing HTTP Binding.